FranciscoMCG/typescript-setup-tutorial/README.md

 tsc index.ts
 ```

-Note: If you get an error when running the “tsc” command, it means something went wrong with your installation.
+Note: If you get an error when running the **tsc** command, it means something went wrong with your installation.
-Now, look at your file structure and you’ll find a new file index.js.
-This is the compiled file from your TypeScript.
+Now, look at your file structure and you’ll find a new file **index.js**.
+This is the compiled file from your _TypeScript_.
 At the moment is identical since both syntaxes for this code are the same.

-#### Create your tsconfig.json
+#### Create your _tsconfig.json_

 ```javascript
 tsc --init
 ```

-#### Replace your tsconfig content with the following
+#### Replace your _tsconfig_ content with the following

 ```javascript
 {